ergo-services/ergo/docs/basics/process.md

 ## Message Handling

 Processes are defined by implementing the `gen.ProcessBehavior` interface.
-This is a low-level interface with three callbacks: `ProcessInit` for initialization, `ProcessRun` for the message processing loop, and `ProcessTerminate` for cleanup.
+This is a low-level interface with four methods: `ProcessInit` for initialization, `ProcessRun` for the message processing loop, `ProcessTerminate` for cleanup, and `ProcessKind`, which classifies the process and is called unconditionally at spawn.
+All four are required - a type implementing only the first three does not satisfy the interface.

 In practice, you rarely implement `gen.ProcessBehavior` directly.
 Instead, you use `act.Actor`, which implements `gen.ProcessBehavior` and provides a more convenient abstraction. `act.Actor` gives you `HandleMessage` and `HandleCall` callbacks - straightforward methods where you write your message handling logic without worrying about the mailbox mechanics.